 Where in the world is Santa?

-Display photos of landmarks from across the globe, zoomed in close, and run a quiz challenging people to identify the locations.
-Award prizes to those who get five or more correct answers.
+Display close-up photos of well-known landmarks from different countries and challenge players to identify the locations.
+Award prizes to those who guess them all.

 Wildlife-friendly reindeer food

-Sprinkling reindeer food out for Rudolph on Christmas Eve is a lovely tradition for many families.
-Ensure they’re doing it responsibility by selling eco-friendly food.
-Many of the reindeer foods PTAs sell contain products that can be dangerous to wildlife, such as 'edible' glitter.
-If you're making your own, ensure it's a recipe from a reputable source such as these ones from the RSPCA.
-You can also sell pre-existing bird food mixes like these from the RSPB, bought in bulk and divided into bags with ribbon and a tag.
-Who's to say Rudy doesn’t love a sunflower seed?
-Do be aware of potential nuts in these mixes if yours is a nut-free school.
+Sprinkling reindeer food for Rudolph on Christmas Eve is a lovely tradition for many families.
+Ensure they’re doing it responsibly by selling eco-friendly reindeer food.
+Even products labelled as edible, such as edible glitter, can be dangerous to wildlife, so use a recipe from a reputable source, such as those from the RSPCA.
+Or give the birds a secret treat by selling pre-packaged bird food mixes like these from the RSPB as reindeer food – who’s to say Rudy doesn’t love a sunflower seed?
+Buy in bulk and divide into bags with ribbons and a tag.
+Be aware of nuts in pre-mixed products if yours is a nut-free school.

-- By offering a variety of games at your fair, you're guaranteed to keep your audience milling around (and spending their money) for longer.
+- Offer a variety of games at your fair to encourage visitors to stay – and keep spending their money – for longer.

-- Encourage visitors to play games by having offers for multiple turns, i.e. 50p a go or three for £1.
+- Encourage participants to play more games by offering multiple turns, ie 50p a go or three for £1.